-The following information regarding delinquencies includes Program Loans in forbearance, and the following information regarding foreclosures does not include Program Loans for which foreclosure actions were paused in accordance with federal program requirements during the recent pandemic.
+The following information regarding delinquencies includes Program Loans in forbearance, and the following information regarding foreclosures does not include Program Loans for which foreclosure actions have been paused.
+See "BUSINESS DISRUPTION RISKS; COVID-19; CYBERSECURITY - COVID-19" for certain information regarding Program Loans in forbearance or for which foreclosure actions have been paused.